Skip to main content

 • The workspace IDE works on desktop.
 On a small screen the code editor is not available — build and edit by chat instead.

 • Each project is a real, private Git repository, and building and editing are commits in it.
-Connect your GitHub account once and you can export a clean copy that is yours.
-(Mythos keeps its own internal build copy.)
+Connect your GitHub account so Mythos can create a new private repository you own and keep one selected active branch in two-way sync.
+Mythos also keeps its managed canonical build history.

 FAQ